 So many people think joy is experiencing their own pleasure.
 But it doesn’t work like that.
-When we bring joy and delight to the heart it doesn't work like that.
 When we bring joy and delight to the heart of God, He lets us know that deep down inside us, and our heart smiles.
 When Jesus sent the larger group of His disciples out to minister in His name for the first time, they returned full of excited stories of what had happened.
-They also “returned with joy” (Lk.
-10:17).
-“Jesus, full of joy through the Holy Spirit, said, ‘I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.
-Yes, Father, for this was your good pleasure’” (Lk.
-10:21).
-When we are doing the Father’s good pleasure-the things He has called and gifted us to do-His joy is transferred to our hearts, strengthening us to please Him.
-After all, “the joy of the Lord is your strength” (Neh.
-8:10).
+They also “returned with joy” (Luke 10:17).
+“Jesus, full of joy through the Holy Spirt, said, ‘I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.
+Yes, Father, for this was your good pleasure’” (Luke 10:21).
+When we are doing the Father’s good pleasure—the things He has called and gifted us to do—His joy is transferred to our hearts, strengthening us to please Him.
+After all, “the joy of the Lord is your strength” (Nehemiah 8:10).
 When Olympic sprinter Eric Liddell ran, he experienced the joy of God.
-“God made me fast, and when I run, I feel his pleasure,” he said.
+“God made me fast, and when I run, I feel His pleasure,” he said.

-As I knelt there by my bed in college, I felt his pleasure.
-I knew I was exactly where I ought to be, doing what I should be doing.
-It would be alright, even though I was sure this was the end of those friendships.
-I was right about that.
-My friends never spoke to me again, and I was left to find out whether God would give me other friends.
-I know now that if I had not passed that basic test, I would not have been ready for the next one, and the next and the next.
-Whatever small challenge you are facing as a Christian in a hostile world, never underestimate its importance.
-God is strengthening you along the way for the bigger challenges ahead.
+As I knelt there by my bed in college, I felt His pleasure, too.
+I knew I was exactly where I ought to be, doing what I should be doing even if it meant the end of my friendships, which it did.
+Whatever small challenge you are facing today, never underestimate its importance.
+God is strengthening you along the way for the better challenges ahead.